RocmFang/OMaGE/README.md

 <meta name="robots" content="noindex">

-## This codebase is for the paper: On Billion-Scale Graph Embedding–Towards Bridging the Performance Gap between DRAM and Persistent Memory
+## This codebase is for the paper: On Billion-Scale Graph Embedding--Towards Bridging the Performance Gap between DRAM and Persistent Memory

 # Prerequisites